 If you haven’t heard the news, the internet is making it simpler to buy mattresses just like it has done everything else.
 According to science and things, the majority of people like and need a relatively firm mattress.
 Therefore companies like Casper and Leesa are taking a one-mattress-fits-all approach.
 Flat reasonable price at around $1000 for a king mattress, delivered to your door in a box, with a 100 day free trial.

 Despite, how great this sounds, I am a traditionalist when it comes to some things.
 There are very few purchases that I will make without getting to touch and see the product first.
 I still like to shop at Barnes & Noble.
 And let’s be clear.
 I like to shop at Barnes & Noble and then purchase from Amazon because Barnes & Noble is more expensive and I have Amazon Prime so 2 day shipping is free, I mean I still have to make rational choices.
 Anyway, I don’t buy clothes online, I don’t buy shoes online, why on earth would I buy a mattress online?
 So as wonderful as the Casper way sounds, I could not pull the trigger.
-What about?
+Would you?